DMV AnestasiA Golf Club

 6. If you are not holding your place on the course (see General Golf Rules), allow the players behind to play through.

-1. All players must reserve tee times at least one week prior and not later than three days prior to their sponsored tournament.
+2. All players must reserve tee times no less than one week prior to their sponsored tournament.

-2. Starting times must be posted on the website (GroupMe).
+3. Starting times must be posted on the website (EZGolf/GroupMe).

 Unaccompanied guests may play; however, the sponsored member must notify the tee time scheduler NLT the Wednesday prior to the scheduled event.